johnmcraig/employee-manager/README.md

 ~$ ng build -options
 ```

-This outputs a minified JavaScript file in the `wwwroot` directory of the API.
+This outputs a minified JavaScript file in the `wwwroot` directory of the API via the `angular.json` scripts.

 To run a local environment on the server side:
 Use the `dotnet <COMMAND> <OPTIONS>` tool to run it in a terminal or use Visual Studio to run it with `CTL` + `F5`